Advanced Stats in College Football: What They Are, Where to Find Them

-- College football statistics have come a long way in the last decade.
+- College football statistics have come a long way in the last decade, and you can use them as a part of your handicapping process.

-- We dive into the most important stats and how to interpret them.
+- We dive into the most important stats, how to interpret them, and where to find them.

 You’ve seen us reference them in many of our stories.
 And you might be a little thrown off by the language and numbers.
 But don’t fret.
 Advanced stats in college football aren’t as complicated as they seem.

-Oddsmakers already factor these statistics into point spreads and over/unders for the most part.
+Oddsmakers and the betting market already factor pretty much every conceivable statistic into their process.
+Looking at most publicly available stats in any sport won’t give you an automatic edge.
 But to stay sharp and keep up with them, here are the advanced stats bettors should know.

-I can’t list every stat, but this should serve as a guide on how to interpret them on your own.
+I can’t and won’t list every stat, but this should serve as a guide on how to interpret them on your own.
+Many of these statistics are housed under “Advanced Metrics by Team” at CollegeFootballData.com.

-Yards per game is influenced by game flow, team philosophy and so much more.
-Look at yards per play on offense and defense instead.
+Yards per game (YPG) is influenced by game flow, team philosophy and so much more.
+Look at yards per play (YPP) on offense and defense instead.

-Liberty put up 417 total yards against Army in 60 plays to Oklahoma’s 355.
-Liberty does not have a better offense than Oklahoma.
+Liberty put up 417 total yards against Army in 60 plays, compared to Oklahoma’s 355.
+Liberty did not have a better offense than Oklahoma in 2018.

 Once enough games have been played, use a team’s yards per play differential from offense and defense to determine its all-around strength.

-The median FBS offense (Utah State) gained 5.62 yards per play last season, so anything better than that is above average.
-Oklahoma led FBS at 8.29 on offense, while Alabama was tops on defense at 3.99.
+The median FBS offense in 2020 (Georgia State) gained 5.66 yards per play, so anything better than that was above average.
+BYU led FBS at 7.84 yards per play on offense, while Iowa was tops on defense at 4.34 yards per play allowed.

 Turnovers are based on luck, to a certain extent.
 Over a large sample size, each FBS team will recover about 50% of fumbles.
 And the FBS average for passes defended that turn into interceptions is just over 20%.